 The most popular methods for learning about the LSAT include (in no particular order) study guides, live courses, recorded courses, and tutoring, and many students will use a combination of tools, such as a study guide in conjunction with live courses, or recorded courses in conjunction with tutoring.
 Any of these learning methods can be effective, and in large part their effectiveness will be based on your preferences—so, choose the study methods that you feel most comfortable with, and, just as importantly, don’t be afraid to switch things up and try additional learning methods when you feel you need something extra.

-Regardless of the resources you choose, ideally, you will want to get in most of your learning early on in your preparation so that you have plenty of time to get really good at applying what you learn.
-You should also expect to continue to add to your learning throughout the entire study process, but, again, in the best of circumstances the end of your prep should be mostly about practice.
+Regardless of the resources you choose, ideally, you will want to get most of your learning completed early on in your preparation so that you have plenty of time to get really good at applying what you learn.

 Many successful students, and in particular a very large concentration of those who have made giant leaps in score, credit drilling as being absolutely essential to their improvement.
 Drilling is the practice of isolating and practicing again and again a particular challenge that the LSAT presents.
 Study materials such as the Trainer have drills that can help you strengthen specific skills (such as translating conditional statements), but, for the most part, when students discuss drilling, they are talking about doing sets of LSAT questions, separated out by such characteristics as question type, game type, and so on.